Y1/2 (A): How did we learn to fly?

 - To develop an understanding of historical significance.

-Y1/2 (A): Lesson 3: Why was Bessie Coleman significant?
+Y1/2 (A): Lesson 3: Why is Bessie Coleman significant?

-- To investigate Bessie Coleman is significant.
+- To investigate why Bessie Coleman is historically significant using photographs.

 Y1/2 (A): Lesson 4: Why is Amelia Earhart significant?